 Next up in size comes the 2-Skewer Sled, which to some people still appears rather small.
 Even 'mini' perhaps?
 When I first designed it, after only flying 1-skewer kites for quite a while, 2 skewers tall seemed a decent size!

 One day, while out flying it with my young son, a lady remarked to her child 'Look at that little kite!'.
 I was almost offended...
 Looking back, it's a bit of a laugh!

-From here on is a photo or two and a video of each MBK Sled.
+From here on is a photo or two of each MBK Sled.
 The end result illustrated, in case you decide to use our instructions to make one of these kites.

 This Sled does not require tails, which does help to keep things simple.

 1-Skewer Sled Kite

 The dinky little 1-Skewer Sled.
 Each spar is a 30 cm (12 inches) bamboo BBQ skewer.
 With the points snipped off, that's about 29 cm (11 1/2 inches).